dexter7k-maloneykf/notes/README.md

 Second, always plan beforehand.
 When starting a new project or working on a complex task, create a plan with a timeline and break it down into smaller, manageable steps.
 Having a clear plan will keep you focused and on track, making it easier to stay disciplined and avoid getting sidetracked.
  <p> </p>
 Finally, stay organization.
 Use tools like version control, task management systems, code editors, etc. to keep your code, documents, tasks and ideas in order.
 A well-organized workspace will save you time and effort in the long run, as you won't have to spend hours searching for files or trying to remember where you left off.

+# 2024-02-21
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+In software development, this quote reminds us that trying to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure actual bottlenecks.
+It advocates for focusing first on writing clear, correct, and maintainable code, and only optimizing when profiling and testing reveal genuine performance issues.
+This principle encourages a balanced approach to coding, prioritizing readability and functionality over speculative speed improvements.